Ryan De La Cruz: 2000s–2017: Lil Rascals, Pagans, "Know About Me", and Syko

+While filming Ill Manors, De La Cruz became close friends with Plan B, who later became his mentor.
+Plan B helped him improve his songwriting and music production skills.
+In 2013, he signed a record deal with Plan B's recording imprint under Sony Music.
+De La Cruz released his first five-track EP, Pagans, in June 2016, which included the songs "Gotham", "Don't Think About It", "Bando", "Pagans", and "Jimmy's Story".
+Earlier that year, on 1 May 2016, he appeared on NSG's single "Alright", which was later featured on the band's 2017 EP Grown Up.

-In January 2017, the music video for his song "Know About Me", directed by Bouha Kazmi, gained significant recognition, landing the song on the BBC Radio 1 B list chart for several weeks.
-Released in October 2016 by Void UK, the track was selected as Vevo's Track of the Week and awarded Best Video of the Year by BBC radio personalities Mistajam, DJ Semtex, and DJ Target.
-Speaking to the Hundreds, De La Cruz stated that he wanted to create a project that was "vibrant, showing different sides of me and what I can do".
+In January 2017, the music video for his song "Know About Me", directed by Bouha Kazmi, gained significant recognition and landed the song on the BBC Radio 1 B list chart for several weeks.
+The track, which had been released by Void UK in October 2016, was chosen as Vevo's Track of the Week and was named Best Video of the Year by BBC Radio 1Xtra hosts MistaJam, DJ Semtex, and DJ Target.
+In an interview with The Hundreds, De La Cruz said he wanted the project to be "vibrant" and show different sides of his music and creativity.
 On 7 March 2019, he guest-performed on S Wavey's single "Player" alongside Ghetts.
 Later that year, on 8 November, he released his debut studio album, Syko, under Alacran Group LLO/J.0.A.l Records, licensed exclusively to ONErom.
-With De La Cruz overseeing much of the production and mixing, the 11-track album blended trap and contemporary R&B, featuring guest appearances from Mercston and JiuLing.
-The title track, "Syko", gained traction for its blend of melodic elements and hard-hitting trap beats, characterized by what De La Cruz described as "creepy nursery bells" that added an eerie edge.
-Meanwhile, the lo-fi and gritty visuals of the "Stubborn" music video showcased his natural flair for dance and performance.
+He produced and mixed much of the 11-track album, which blended trap with contemporary R&B and included guest appearances by Mercston and JiuLing.
+The title track, "Syko", became popular for mixing melodic sounds with hard-hitting trap beats, characterized by what De La Cruz described as "creepy nursery bells" that added an eerie edge.
+The lo-fi and gritty visuals of the "Stubborn" music video drew attention to his dance and performance.